SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 You can keep your current adverting setup.
 We're compatible with AdSense, DoubleClick and Criteo, to name a few.

 == Changelog ==

+= v2.9.1 =
+* Fixed a crash occuring when Wordpress Super Cache was installed.
+* Updated the readme on how to install W3 Total Cache along with Multipass.

 = v2.9.0 =
 * Improved the way we log actions with the support button